jpueberbach4/bp.markets.ingest/dukascopy/docs/limitations.md

 While the tool is becoming pretty excellent, it is worth noting that there are (still) some limitations.
 Not many AFAICS.

+### Volumes - **Unresolved**

+Looking into volumes, if there is consitency with the 0.0012 factor across assets.
+Worst case scenario we need to give a case-example on how to set a good multiplier for an asset.
+Best case scenario if it's a fixed factor across assets.

+Update will be available soon.
+Likely tomorrow.

 ### Session from-to support - **Solved, merge support is in for SGD, available in main**

 We have implemented the from_date, to_date for sessions.
 Using these date-times you can determine between